seqan/seqan/manual/source/Infrastructure/Contribute/StyleCpp.rst

 ^^^^^^^^^^^^^^^^^

 Default arguments to global functions are problematic with generated forwards.
-They can be replaced with function overloading, so do not use them.
+They can be replaced with function overloading.
+So do not use them!

 .. container:: foldable